tejaswinichalla1812/Zoo04Lab/README.md

 ### 2) Upgrade Java

-Run the command to install Java 17.
+Open Powershell as Admin and run this command to install Java 17.
 Must use --exact or -e.
 (winget works with install / upgrade / uninstall).

 ```